ampl/rAMPL/docs/source/class-structure.rst

 (see section :ref:`secAMPLClass`).
 Once a reference to an entity is created, the entity is automatically kept up-to-date with the corresponding entity in the AMPL interpreter.
-That is, if a reference to a newly created AMPL variable is obtained by means of :meth:`.AMPL.getVariable()`, and the model the variable is part of is then solved by means of :meth:`.AMPL.solve()`, the values of the instances of the variable will automatically be updated.
+That is, if a reference to a newly created AMPL variable is obtained by means of :meth:`.AMPL.getVariable()`, and the model the variable is part of is then solved by means of :meth:`.AMPL.solve("", "")`, the values of the instances of the variable will automatically be updated.
 The following code snippet should demonstrate the concept.

 .. code-block:: R